 Dealing with Green Caterpillars

-For small gardens, simple handpicking could do the trick.
+Simple handpicking could be effective for small gardens.
 However, if you spot a white structure on it, don’t touch it; it’s a baby wasp nest that ensures the crawler’s demise.
-For farms or large gardens, pesticides could be a practical route.
+Pesticides could be a practical route for farms or extensive gardens.

 Meet the Currant Worm

-Just to shake things up, let’s talk about a worm often mistaken for a caterpillar – the ‘Currant Worm’.
-It might be small but is a formidable garden pest.
-This critter feasts readily on berry and currant plants and can rapidly strip them of their foliage, not sparing leaves, fruits, or flowers.
+To shake things up, let’s talk about a worm often mistaken for a caterpillar – the ‘Currant Worm’.
+It might be small, but it is a formidable garden pest.
+This critter feasts readily on berry and currant plants and can rapidly strip them of foliage, not sparing leaves, fruits, or flowers.

-If you happen to spot any of these caterpillars, rest assured they might cause damage.
+If you spot any of these caterpillars, rest assured that they might cause damage.
 Swift action is advisable.

 Related Resources: